slaclab/sdf-docs/slac-unix-account.md

  - ake sure you comply with all SLAC training and cybersecurity requirements to avoid having your account disabled.
 You will be notified of these requirements via email.

-# Register Your SLAC UNIX Account in S3DF:register
+# Register Your SLAC UNIX Account in S3DF :register

  -  Log into the [Coact S3DF User Portal](https://s3df.slac.stanford.edu/coact) using your SLAC UNIX account via the "Log in with S3DF (unix)" option.
  - Click on "Repos" in the menu bar.